 Progress on the two special reclassification projects

-The reclassification of stewardship land in the St James - Poplars area in North Canterbury and Mokihinui area of the Buller District have recommenced.
+The reclassification process of stewardship land in the St James-Poplars area in North Canterbury and the Mokihinui area of the Buller District are progressing.
 It is expected that this work will be completed by the end of this year.

 Reclassification work for next five years

-DOC is carrying out other statutory driven land transaction work associated with the various pieces of legislation it administers.
-This includes acquisitions, easements, covenants, reserve classifications and land exchanges.
+DOC will continue to progress classification of areas of land purchased by the Nature Heritage Fund and is carrying out other statutory driven land transaction work associated with the various pieces of legislation it administers, including acquisitions, easements, covenants, reserve classifications and land exchanges.